Should You Invest in Kinder Morgan Inc (KMI) Now? - News Heater

 KMI) stock’s latest price update

-Kinder Morgan Inc (NYSE: KMI)’s stock price has plunge by 0.14relation to previous closing price of 16.21.
-Nevertheless, the company has seen a -3.78% plunge in its stock price over the last five trading sessions.
-Zacks Investment Research reported 2023-11-10 that Amid heightened volatility, it would be wise for investors to keep an eye on midstream stocks like Kinder Morgan (KMI), The Williams Companies (WMB) and MPLX.
+The stock of Kinder Morgan Inc (NYSE: KMI) has increased by 0.49 when compared to last closing price of 16.44.
+Despite this, the company has experienced a -0.90% fall in its stock price over the last five trading sessions.
+InvestorPlace reported 2023-11-11 that At first glance, the idea of oil stocks for a recession might seem counterintuitive.
+True, the world still runs on hydrocarbons, irrespective of what electric-vehicle evangelists say.

 KMI’s Market Performance

-Kinder Morgan Inc (KMI) has seen a -3.78% fall in stock performance for the week, with a -4.00% decline in the past month and a -8.13% plunge in the past quarter.
-The volatility ratio for the week is 1.41%, and the volatility levels for the past 30 days are at 1.65% for KMI.
-The simple moving average for the past 20 days is -3.02% for KMI’s stock, with a -5.27% simple moving average for the past 200 days.
+KMI’s stock has fallen by -0.90% in the past week, with a monthly drop of -3.45% and a quarterly drop of -4.84%.
+The volatility ratio for the week is 1.54% while the volatility levels for the last 30 days are 1.71% for Kinder Morgan Inc The simple moving average for the last 20 days is -1.11% for KMI stock, with a simple moving average of -3.53% for the last 200 days.

 Analysts’ Opinion of KMI